gpozzetti/dummy_user_model/README.md

    "Internal Server Error
     The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or there is an error in the application"
     * after solving the init_db bug, I could correctly sign-up an account

+ - the auth does not use token serialization in the session cookies, I do not see the session stored on the server, and cookies may not be signed. https://palletsprojects.com/p/itsdangerous/
 ###

 ### Analysis of the plain original version and room for improvements